0xpr03/backuprs/README.md

 ## Features

-- Multiple restic backups jobs with different configurations
+- Multiple restic backups jobs with different configurations.
+- Override any defaults per job.
+- Supported backends currentls are
-- **only** [Rest-Server](https://github.com/restic/rest-server) backends are currently supported
+  - [Rest-Server](https://github.com/restic/rest-server) backends are currently supported
+  - S3
+  - SFTP with custom connection parameters.
-- Timeframe where all backups are allowed to run
+- Timeframe where all backups are allowed to run.
-- Interval for each backup job
+- Interval for each backup job.
+- Automic repository initialization.
-- Pre- and Post-Backup commands
+- Pre- and Post-Backup commands.
-- Mysql and PostgreSQL backup support
+- Mysql and PostgreSQL backup support.

 ## Installation